 Guided by the writings of anthropologist Wade Davis I discovered that Science offers one way of knowing the world we live in.
 Other cultures offer other ways of knowing and so reality can take on many forms.
 In the epilogue of my book Looking for Paradise (Atlas Contact, 2016) I conclude that, ultimately, it does not matter whether or not nature is animated.
 What matters is which version of the story we believe in and how our society responds to our belief.
 A child growing up in a culture that believes that the forest has a self or soul, will grow old together with the forest.
 A child who looks at the trees as lumber or future firewood, a utilitarian view, will see that forest being cut down during her lifetime.

 Can virtual reality rekindle our inborn love for nature?
 Arita Baaijens believes so.
-Mindscapes is a pilot virtual reality film about the Irish landscape as seen through the eyes of two Irish farmers.
+Mindscapes is a pilot virtual reality film about the Irish landscape as seen through the eyes of two Irish farmers to whom the land means so much more than soil, grass and profit.
 Producer is We Make VR, a pioneer in the field.
 Sponsor logistics: Extreme Ireland.

-Very happy with the support of WINGS WorldQuest for my expedition.
-“Arita will give voice to the unchartable with her unique method of dissecting and layering all of the critical elements that make up a culture” said Yael Jekogian, Managing Director of WINGS WorldQuest.
+Yael Yekogian, Managing Director WINGS WorldQuest.
+“Arita will give voice to the unchartable with her unique method of dissecting and layering all of the critical elements that make up a culture.”

-Since 2005, more than 50 women have flown the WINGS WorldQuest flag during expeditions in over 35 countries and all of the world’s continents as they pursue groundbreaking discoveries.
-The WINGS WorldQuest flag is recognized as a symbol of excellence in discovery and knowledge, and certifies the significance of its carrier’s endeavor.
+Arita Baaijens received the Women of Discovery Humanity Award 2014 for her research and is now a WINGS fellow.
+She carried the WINGS flag twice.
+The WorldQuest flag is recognized as a symbol of excellence in discovery and knowledge, and certifies the significance of its carrier’s endeavor.

 legenda maps Karakol Valley